-In conjunction with the purchase by Fairfax of C\$50 million in Preferred Securities on June 2, 2017, Westaim issued to Fairfax 14,285,715 Warrants to purchase the Company's common shares at a strike price of C\$3.50, with all of the Warrants having vested on June 2, 2017.
+In conjunction with the purchase by Fairfax of C\$50 million in Preferred Securities on June 2, 2017, Westaim issued to Fairfax 14,285,715 Warrants to purchase Common Shares at a strike price of C\$3.50, with all of the Warrants having vested on June 2, 2017.
 The Warrants are subject to a cashless exercise at the discretion of Fairfax and are classified as a derivative liability and measured at FVTPL.
-At June 30, 2021, a liability of \$0.9 (December 31, 2020 - \$1.0) representing the estimated fair value of the vested Warrants had been accrued in the consolidated statements of financial position.
-See Note 8, Derivative Warrant Liability in the Notes to the Financial Statements.
+At September 30, 2021, a liability of \$0.6 (December 31, 2020 - \$1.0) representing the estimated fair value of the vested Warrants had been accrued in the consolidated statements of financial position.
+See Note 8.
+Derivative Warrant Liability in the Notes to the Financial Statements.